-While the Altalena was anchored off Kfar Vitkin, the Alexandroni Brigade was ordered to prevent its unloading lest the arms reach the Irgun.
-But because many of the members of Alexandroni were themselves former Irgun members, some suspected it had been wrong to entrust the brigade with the task.
-The general staff looked for a unit that could reach the site in time and was considered loyal to the authorities.
-The 89th Brigade, located near Kfar Vitkin, was deemed suitable.
-Dayan could have shirked the mission but he opted to execute the order Sadeh had given him.
-More importantly, he could prove his loyalty to Ben-Gurion.
-Dayan picked for the mission the men he felt he could trust, men who had grown up in the Jezreel Valley whom he knew well and those who served under Akiva Sa’ar.
-Many soldiers in the battalion’s Company A had been members of the Irgun or Lehi, and it was far from certain what they would do in this difficult situation.
-Furthermore, the oath to the State of Israel would be sworn only later, on June 28; they had yet to pledge allegiance to the state and its laws.
-Dayan decided not to put them to the test.
-On the pretext of a spot weapons inspection, he also collected their rifles and removed the firing pins, after which he and the two other companies and another company from the 82nd Armored Battalion began to make their way to Kfar Vitkin.
+Originally, the Alexandroni Brigade had been ordered to prevent the Altalena unloading off Kfar Vitkin, but Dayan’s 89th Brigade, located near Kfar Vitkin, was deemed more suitable.
+Dayan could have refused, but he opted to execute Sadeh’s directive, enabling him to prove his loyalty to Ben-Gurion.
+Dayan chose the men he felt he could trust, those closest to him and Sa’ar.
+Some members of the battalion’s Company A had been Irgun or Lehi members.
+Dayan could not be certain of their behavior in this situation.
+On the pretext of a spot weapons inspection, Dayan collected their rifles and removed the firing pins before proceeding to Kfar Vitkin with the two other companies and another company from the 82nd Armored Battalion.

-Dayan ordered his men to avoid clashes with the Irgun but to return fire if fired on.
-He was debriefed by Israel Galili, the head of the Haganah’s National Staff, who was coordinating the handling of the affair together with sector commander Maj.
-Gen. Dan Even.
-His mission was to surround the ship, prevent its men from breaking through with the weapons they had unloaded, and stop any external force trying to join them.
-As the brigade surrounded Kfar Vitkin, Dayan, using jeeps and half-tracks, broke through the Irgun’s defensive line, crowding them onto a narrow strip of beach.

-.
-After exchanges of fire, each side blamed on the other and the two sides continued negotiations after the Irgun fighters were surrounded.
-Dayan claimed that his men opened direct fire only after one of his men had been killed and several others injured.
-At a certain point, Dayan handed off command of the action to Nahalal native Uri Bar-On (1925–1985).
-He told Bar-On that he had been instructed to accompany the coffin of U.S. Army Col. David (Mickey) Marcus to the United States, and left the area.
-On June 22, Bar-On, representing the 89th Battalion, participated in a meeting between Yaakov Meridor of the Irgun and Maj.
-Gen. Dan Even, in which Even dictated the Irgun’s terms of surrender.
-When Meridor signed the Altalena agreement, the ship was already anchored off Tel Aviv, the tragic end of the affair close at hand.
+His mission was to surround the ship, prevent its men from breaking through with the weapons they had unloaded, and stop any outside forces from joining them.
+The brigade surrounded Kfar Vitkin and used jeeps and half-tracks to break through the Irgun’s defensive line, pinning them into a narrow strip of beach.
+The sides exchanged fire; Dayan claimed that his men opened direct fire only after one of his men had been killed and several others injured.
+At a certain point, Dayan left the area, handing command to Uri Bar-On (1925–1985), telling Bar-On that he had been instructed to accompany the coffin of U.S. Army Col. David (Mickey) Marcus to the United States.
+Bar-On represented the 89th Battalion at the June 22 meeting in which the Irgun agreed to terms of surrender, the tragic affair close to an end.

-Several questions remained unanswered regarding Dayan’s absence from the scene.
+Several questions remain about Dayan’s absence from the scene.
 Perhaps he was trying to avoid an uncomfortable situation, a coping mechanism typical of him throughout his career.
-Nonetheless, Dayan had accepted the mission even though he could have refused it.
-And, according to eyewitness testimony, his behavior was tenacious and described as “vigorous, aggressive, and propulsive.”
-At no point did he reveal his inner conflict.
-Teveth suggests several possible explanations:
+Nonetheless, Dayan had accepted this mission that he could have turned down.
+Eyewitnesses described his behavior throughout as tenacious and “vigorous, aggressive, and propulsive.”
+Teveth suggests the possibility that: